Margaret M. Wheat Papers

 Scope and Contents

-Many of the products of Wheat's intellectual curiosity about the Indians of Nevada may be found in Series 3, "Indians."
-Among the items represented here are indexes and professional papers on linguistics.
+Series 3, Northern Paiute Peoples (Numu), contains materials collected by Wheat, among them indexes and professional papers on linguistics.
 Many of the indexes were created in collaboration with Sven Liljeblad, a linguist at Idaho State University and later the University of Nevada-Reno.
-Wheat acquired a scrapbook compiled by J.D.
-Oliver, Superintendent of the Nevada Indian School in the early part of the twentieth century.
-Clippings in the scrapbook and from historical Nevada newspapers which Wheat amassed provided details on Nevada Indians used to further her own work, including an interest in Sarah Winnemucca.
-Wheat attended the Pyramid Lake Area Technical Group meetings; several files containing clippings, correspondence, and notes serve to remind the reader that her interest in Paiutes extended from prehistory to the present.
+Also in this series is a scrapbook compiled by J.D.
+Oliver, Superintendent of the Nevada Indian School (likely the Stewart Indian School).
+Clippings in the scrapbook and from historical Nevada newspapers which Wheat amassed provided Wheat attended the Pyramid Lake Area Technical Group meetings; several files containing clippings, correspondence, and notes Additionally, there are also materials on Sarah Winnemucca, and Jack Wilson (Wovoka).

 - Wheat, Margaret M. (Creator, Person)